 Military-grade 256-bit AES encryption, a connection guard, and kill switch make sure your activity is private at all times.
 An immaculate zero-logging policy continues to keep you safe to the point of not even recording your email address.

 Unlimited bandwidth, high connection speeds, and the ability to connect as many as 5 devices across a wide spectrum of operating systems and devices gives you speed and versatility.
-More than 3,100 servers across 59 countries rounds out the package with plenty of options to choose from to make sure you’re secure, fast, and safe.
+More than 5,500 servers in 80 countries rounds out the package with plenty of options to choose from to make sure you’re secure, fast, and safe.

 PrivateVPN is one of our top choices for Tajikistan for several reasons.
 First, there’s security.
 PrivateVPN uses AES-256 encryption with 2048-bit keys.
 Each of these has more possible combinations than there are atoms in the known universe, making it an excellent choice for ex-Soviet regimes like Tajikistan.
 Your ISP, the local government, and other third parties will all find your connections extremely difficult to crack when you’re using PrivateVPN.
 It helps that the service has a comprehensive zero-logging policy that doesn’t store any records that can be used to find you.
 Throw in every modern cutting-edge cryptographic protocol you can think of, from OpenVPN’s UDP and TCP to IPSec, and it’s easy to see that PrivateVPN is a top choice for Tajikistan and other oppressive regimes.